ucgmsim/slurm_gm_workflow/install_workflow/README.md

 Requirements: Setup github SSH keys for maui, [guide](https://help.github.com/en/articles/connecting-to-github-with-ssh) for how to do this.

-A user specific environment of workflow, qcore, and IMCalc can be created as follows:
+A user specific environment of workflow, qcore, IMCalc, Empirical Engine and Pre-processing can be created as follows:
 1) Go to an existing workflow repository or clone a new one
 2) Navigate to ".../slurm_gm_workflow/install_workflow"
 3) Run